HvSawal/patient-management/patient-service/README.md

   - List all patients
   - Update existing patients
   - Delete patients by ID
+- **Integration with Billing Service via gRPC:**
+  - On patient creation, a gRPC call is made to `billing-service` to create a corresponding billing account.
 - **Interactive API documentation via Swagger / OpenAPI**
 - **Dockerized runtime with PostgreSQL database**